klaviyo/commercetools-klaviyo/README.md

 ## Security

-The klaviyo API key is passed via environment variable.
-When deployed on the cloud use your cloud specific secrets manager to store and retrieve the key.
+The klaviyo API key is passed via an environment variable.
+When deployed on the cloud, use your cloud specific secrets manager to store and retrieve the key.

 ## TODO